yq808/us-china-trade-analysis/README.md

 2. requests
 3. BeautifulSoup

-To install the above packages, please run the following command in the terminal:
+To install the above packages, please run the following command in the terminal:<br>
 `pip install -r requirements.txt`

 The following modules must be imported before executing the code: